montessori-ressources/api/README.md

 # Montessori API

+> This project is now archived: the backend of Montessori-Ressources project is managed by Firebase.
+The frontend application have been modified to handle Firebase calls.
+Firebase is now handling storage, data, authentication and even frontend hosting.

 ## Develop on this project

 You must provide the needed environement variables to access AWS S3 bucket, and